 Do you find that this view, of AIDS as a moral issue in a broad sense, is something that you have to bring religious leaders to?
 You must run into some who think differently.

 Yes, but the good thing again is that the number of religious people who see HIV/AIDS in this broad and comprehensive way is growing.

-When he says, “I will create a new heaven, and a new earth,” in Isaiah 65, he's talking about global issues, a better universe and a better family of nations, isn't he?
+When he says, “I will create a new heaven, and a new earth,” in Isaiah 65, he's talking about global issues, a better universe, and a better family of nations, isn't he?
 He's not just saying “When I create a new Gideon and a new Thomas,” is he?
 You and I have our role in his vision of things.
 But he also has a global way of seeing things.
-God was not necessarily obsessed with having USA, Uganda, Kenya etc. In fact, I tend to think that in God's design, those political boundaries are not there.
-What is there is my people,' whether they are living in the U.S. or in Africa.
+God was not necessarily obsessed with having USA, Uganda, Kenya, etc. In fact, I tend to think that in God's design, those political boundaries are not there.
+What is there is "my people," whether they are living in the United States or in Africa.
 For our selfish reasons we have compartmentalized ourselves and carved our own empires here and there and have said, “You can't cross up to here if you don't have a visa.”
 But I don't think that's what he intended.

 Have you had other priests come to you to disclose their status?